Node-Webex/node-webex/README.md

 };
 ```

-Running this through js2xml function will create the following XML that is inserted inside the `bodyContent` tag:
+Running this through the js2xml function will create the following XML that is inserted inside the `bodyContent` tag:

 ```xml
 <firstName>fname</firstName>